jdf-prog/LLM-Engines/README.md

 ```

 ### Sleep Mode
-We support vllm's sleep mode if you want to save the GPU resources when the model is not used.
+We support vllm's sleep mode if you want to save the GPU resources when the model is not used. (should have `vllm>=0.7.3`)
 ```python
 import time
 from llm_engines import LLMEngine